mquinson/retrogames/wiki/Lunar-Lander.md

 and document your functions, sort them in a logical order and kill the dead code.
 Print the documentation of your project with epydoc.

-There is also several extensions that you may want to implement:

-- Several levels: You just have to pass the right set of points when creating  the ground.
-- Keep track of the fuel level: The Up key is ineffective when out of fuel.
-You may use several shapes to represent the fuel level, or write it on screen.
-- Graphical hints on flat areas that are wide enough to land.
-- A campaign mode where the fuel that you save on one map is credited on the next map.

 Then, when you want, move on to the next game project, [[OIDS]].